Best Smart Ceiling Fans: 2023 Buyers Guide

-Besides the obvious convenience of being able to control your fans with a voice command, there are some automation advantages that might be worth considering.
+Besides the obvious convenience of being able to operate your fans with voice control, there are some automation advantages that might be worth considering.

 The Wrap Up

-When it comes to buying a smart ceiling fan for your smart home, it’s not just about picking one that is compatible with you home automation system.
-It’s just as important to consider the normal factors of noise levels and airflow capacity.
+When it comes to buying a smart ceiling fan for your smart home, it’s not just about picking one that is compatible with your smart home tech.
+It’s just as important to consider the normal factors of noise levels, fan speed, and airflow capacity.

-If you want a better range of integration options, then Minka Aire has you covered with a good range of models that will meet most requirements, although they do favor the larger sizes.
+If you want the best smart ceiling fan in terms of integration options, then Minka Aire has you covered with a good range of models that will meet most requirements, although they do favor the larger sizes.
 They’re also factory balanced and reasonable quality at somewhat lower prices than Big Ass Fans.

-For those platforms, you can look to the Hunter and Modern Forms fans for decent options.
-Each of these brands provide decent fan models with quiet operation, but each with their own app issues.
-Even so, we’re still a bit constrained for choice, and once set up on your smart platform of choice you should get reasonably good performance as the issues tend to revolve around the device makers own apps.
+For the HomeKit and SmartThings platforms, you can look to the Hunter and Modern Forms fans for decent options.
+Each of these brands provide smart fan models with quiet operation, but each with their own app issues.
+Even so, once set up on your smart platform of choice you should get reasonably good performance as the issues tend to revolve around the device makers own apps.